-In 2003 I received a Master's degree in Library and Information Science at Humboldt University Berlin and went
+In 2003 I gradutated with a Master's degree in Library and Information Science from Humboldt University Berlin and went

 on to specialise in the study of Tai & Thai manuscripts.
 Major projects that I was involved with were the

-cataloguing of Thai and Lao language material at the Staatsbibliothek Preussischer Kulturbesitz Berlin, the
+cataloguing of Thai and Lao language material at the Staatsbibliothek Preussischer Kulturbesitz Berlin;

-digitisation of Central Thai manuscripts at the British Library, and the cataloguing and digitisation of
+digitisation of Central Thai manuscripts at the British Library, London; cataloguing and digitisation of Northern

-I curated various small exhibition projects at the British Library, London, and on behalf of SEACOM southeast asia
+I co-curated various small exhibition projects at the British Library, London, and on behalf of SEACOM southeast asia

 communication centre Berlin at various locations, including the University of Hamburg, URANIA e.V.
 Berlin, and

 As a result of my research interests and involvement with various projects and organisations, I have published